Deformater/tkinter_calculator/README.md

 # Tkinter calculator
-Simple math calculator on buil-in library Tkinter (only python 3.10 and later)
+Simple math calculator on build-in library Tkinter (only python 3.10 and later)

 ## Getting started
 No requirements needed, this project use only build-in dependenses!